remult/remult/misc/public-api.md

   nextPage(): Promise<Paginator<entityType>>
   /** the count of the total items in the `query`'s result */ count(): Promise<number>
 }
+export interface PreprocessFilterInfo<entityType> {
+  /**
+   * Metadata of the entity being filtered.
+   */
+  metadata: EntityMetadata<entityType>
+  /**
+     * Retrieves filter information for a given filter or the current filter being preprocessed if no filter is provided.
+     * @param filter Optional filter to analyze.
+If not provided, the current filter being preprocessed is used.
+     * @returns A promise that resolves to a FilterInfo object containing the filter information.

+    * {@Link FilterInfo }
+     */
+  getFilterInfo(
+    filter?: EntityFilter<entityType>,
+  ): Promise<FilterInfo<entityType>>
+}
 export declare class ProgressListener {
   private res